 When a minor is charged with a crime in Knoxville, TN, it's crucial to secure experienced legal representation.
 At the Law Office of Joseph A. Fanduzz in Knoxville, TN, we understand that juvenile crimes can have a significant impact on a young person's future.
-Our experienced juvenile criminal defense attorney is dedicated to providing expert legal representation and guidance to protect your child's rights and secure the best possible outcome.
+Our experienced juvenile criminal defense attorney is dedicated to providing legal representation and guidance to protect your child's rights and pursue the best possible outcome.

 Differences Between the Juvenile and Criminal Justice Systems in Tennessee